 the number of respondents within each category of response.
 Starting from the left, it can be seen that most Democrats perceive the local climate to be somewhat different while most Republicans think it has been pretty much the same.
 Moving to the second section, a majority of people who think the local climate has been very different feel the impact of climate change on immediate family are somewhat negative.
 The other major group who holds this view is the one who agrees that local climate has been somewhat different.
 Only small slices of the sample hold extreme attitudes towards the impact of climate change on immediate family.
 The entire sample is approximately equally divided into two camps: people with insurance and those without insurance.
 Half of those who feel moderately negative about climate change impact on immediate family do not have insurance, slightly more than a quarter of them buy insurance to feel safer and less than a quarter buy because it is required.
 Interestingly, most fully mandatory insurance buyers have neutral view about the impact of climate change on immediate family.

-Because the focus of this paper is to test the two hypotheses by using the four categories of flood insurance purchase behaviors to predict overall flood mitigation support, we create Figure 5 to demonstrate the conditional probabilities for overall support for flood mitigation dependent on each flood insurance purchase behavior based on the BN estimates.
+To test our two hypotheses by using the four categories of flood insurance purchase behaviors to predict overall flood mitigation support, we create Figure 5 to demonstrate the conditional probabilities for overall support for flood mitigation dependent on each flood insurance purchase behavior based on the BN estimates.
 Among all four categories of flood insurance purchase behavior, the group of individuals without insurance display the lowest probability (27.81%) of supporting overall flood mitigation measures while